Lumavate-Team/documentation/PROPERTIES.rst

     'classification': 'Tab name',
     'section': 'Section name',
     'help': 'Help text for the property.
 Use Markdown to provide additional formatting.', 'name': 'Property name.
-This will be used to reference this property.', 'label': 'Property label',
+Use this when referencing the property.', 'label': 'Property label.
+The name of the field shown in the studio.', 'default': 'Default value'
-    'default': 'Default value'
+    'type': 'Property type.
+For a complete list of supported properties, see below.'
-    'type': 'Property type - for a complete list of supported properties see below' }
+  }

 The following list of types can be implemented by including the appropriate JSON in the Discover endpoint.